cladiom/munich-scripts/README.md

 ## Contributions

 For now I am accepting feature requests.
-You can create an ticket.
+You can create a ticket :)